-I also use SEMRush and this sometimes warns me that I have too many redirects and that it may negatively affect search engines ability to index my site.
+I also use SEMRush, and this sometimes warns me that I have too many redirects and that it may negatively affect search engines ability to index my site.
 Why?
-It seems to suggest there is a limited to how many pages search engines will index and by having lots of redirects you might use up all your ‘index credit’ before it can actually get into the content of your website.
+It seems to suggest there is a limited to how many pages search engines will index and by having lots of redirects you might use up all your ‘index credit’ before it can get into the content of your website.

 Is this true?
 I’m not sure but what I do know is that Google’s Gary Illyes told the SEO world that Google doesn’t care which redirection method you use, be it 301, 302, or 307.
-He explained Google will figure it out.
+He explained Google would figure it out.
 He also said 3xx (shorthand for all 300) redirects no longer lose PageRank at all.
-The general consensus online is that there is no limit on the number of redirects you can have.
+The consensus online is that there is no limit on the number of redirects you can have.

 I know that 41 redirects is not a large amount (despite SEMRush getting upset about it) as some sites have hundreds.
 The only thing I found to be documented as harmful with regards to redirects was redirect chains and loops.